 Culinary School: A Full-Service Education

 You can't learn everything at one restaurant.
-While a full-service establishment can provide great experience, culinary degree programs are designed to teach you all the food preparation techniques you need, as well as vital training in areas you may not pick up in a restaurant, like management, business strategies, cost control, and product knowledge.
+While a full-service establishment can provide great experience, culinary degree programs are designed to teach you a much wider range of food preparation techniques, as well as educating you in areas you may not pick up in a restaurant, like management, business strategies, cost control and product knowledge.

-Graduates also have the advantage of many networking connections within the culinary world, not just from one or two restaurants.
+Culinary graduates also have the opportunity to form many networking connections within the culinary world, not just from one or two restaurants.
 Through externships, job fairs, career counseling, instructors and fellow classmates, students can leave school with a host of contacts from different restaurants, states, or even countries.

 Culinary schools offer lots of structured time to practice cooking, along with the confidence that comes with perfecting skills.
 It isn't the only path to a cooking career, but it can give you a solid and sought-after level of experience and connection that simply working in the field may not.